kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Solari Crystal**
 - The Solari Crystal is found in the Tomb of Naga Sadow on Korriban.
 You do not have to equip the crystal.

+**Squad Recovery Stim**
+- The Squad Recovery Stim is a medpac held by the Dark Jedi that spawn on Deck 1 of the Star Forge near either exit to Deck 2 after watching the cutscene where three Sith kill three Jedi.

 **Star Forge Robes**
 - These are only found from the Replicator Bin on Deck 2 of the Star Forge, and could cost as many as 26 Computer Spikes to obtain (less based on Computer Use).
 They will also only spawn if you are Neutral or Light-aligned.